 - Determine if the hub supports auto-negotiation.
-If not, try configuring the integrated Ethernet controller manually to match the speed and duplex mode of the hub. - Check the LAN activity light on the front of the server.
-The LAN activity light illuminates when the Ethernet controller sends or receives data over the Ethernet Network.
-If the LAN activity light is off, make sure that the hub and network are operating and that the correct device drivers are loaded. - Make sure that you are using the correct device drivers, supplied with the server. - Check for operating system-specific causes for the problem. - Make sure that the device drivers on the client and server are using the same protocol. - Test the Ethernet controller:
+If not, try configuring the integrated Ethernet controller manually to match the speed and duplex mode of the hub. - Make sure that you are using the correct device drivers, supplied with the server/workstation. - Check for operating system-specific causes for the problem. - Make sure that the device drivers on the client and server/workstation are using the same protocol. - Test the Ethernet controller: